Showing posts with label sandwiches. Show all posts

 Eggs Benedict

-The easiest and quickest use of a Leftover Christmas Turkey is to just pile them between 2 slices of bread or bread roll.
-I like mine with stuffing, cranberry sauce, warm gravy and turkey.
+The easiest and quickest use of a Leftover Christmas Turkey is to just pile it between 2 slices of bread or a bread roll.
+I like mine with stuffing, cranberry sauce, warm gravy, and turkey.

 Click on any photo to see larger.